kubevirt/user-guide/docs/operations/live_migration.md

 Bear in mind that most of these configuration can be overridden and fine-tuned to a specified group of VMs.
 For more information, please see [Migration Policies](./migration_policies.md).

+## Understanding different migration strategies
+Live migration is a complex process.
+During a migration, the source VM needs to transfer its whole state (mainly RAM) to the target VM.
+If there are enough resources available, such as network bandwidth and CPU power, migrations should converge nicely.
+If this is not the scenario, however, the migration might get stuck without an ability to progress.

+The main factor that affects migrations from the guest perspective is its `dirty rate`, which is the rate by which the VM dirties memory.
+Guests with high dirty rate lead to a race during migration.
+On the one hand, memory would be transferred continuously to the target, and on the other, the same memory would get dirty by the guest.
+On such scenarios, one could consider to use more advanced migration strategies.

+Let's explain the 3 supported migration strategies as of today.

+### Pre-copy
+Pre-copy is the default strategy.
+It should be used for most cases.

+The way it works is as following:
+1. The target VM is created, but the guest keeps running on the source VM.
+2. The source starts sending chunks of VM state (mostly memory) to the target.
+This continues until all of the state has been transferred to the target.
+3. The guest starts executing on the target VM.
+4. The source VM is being removed.

+Pre-copy is the safest and fastest strategy for most cases.
+Furthermore, it can be easily cancelled, can utilize multithreading, and more.
+If there is no real reason to use another strategy, this is definitely the strategy to go with.

+However, on some cases migrations might not converge easily, that is, by the time the chunk of source VM state would be received by the source VM, it would already be mutated by the source VM (which is the VM the guest executes on).
+There are many reasons for migrations to fail converging, such as a high dirty-rate or low resources like network bandwidth and CPU.
+On such scenarios, see the following alternative strategies below.

+### Post-copy
+The way post-copy migrations work is as following:
+1. The target VM is created.
+2. The guest is being run on the **target VM**.
+3. The source starts sending chunks of VM state (mostly memory) to the target.
+4. When the guest, running on the target VM, would access memory:
+   1. If the memory exists on the target VM, the guest can access it.
+   2. Otherwise, the target VM asks for a chunk of memory from the source VM.
+5. Once all of the memory state is updated at the target VM, the source VM is being removed.

+The main idea here is that the guest starts to run immediately on the target VM.
+This approach has advantages and disadvantages:

+<u>advantages</u>:
+* The same memory chink is never being transferred twice.
+This is possible due to the fact that with post-copy it doesn't matter that a page had been dirtied since the guest is already running on the target VM.
+  * This means that a high dirty-rate has much less effect.
+* Consumes less network bandwidth.

+<u>disadvantages</u>:
+* When using post-copy, the VM state has no one source of truth.
+When the guest (running on the target VM) writes to memory, this memory is one part of the guest's state, but some other parts of it may still be updated only at the source VM.
+This situation is generally dangerous, since, for example, if either the target or guest VMs crash the state cannot be recovered.
+* Slow warmup: when the guest starts executing, no memory is present at the target VM.
+Therefore, the guest would have to wait for a lot of memory in a short period of time.
+* Slower than pre-copy on most cases.
+* Harder to cancel a migration.

+### Auto-converge
+Auto-converge is a technique to help pre-copy migrations converge faster without changing the core algorithm of how the migration works.

+Since a high dirty-rate is usually the most significant factor for migrations to not converge, auto-converge simply throttles the guest's CPU.
+If the migration would converge fast enough, the guest's CPU would not be throttled or throttled negligibly.
+But, if the migration would not converge fast enough, the CPU would be throttled more and more as time goes.

+This technique dramatically increases the probability of the migration converging eventually.

 ## Using a different network for migrations

 Live migrations can be configured to happen on a different network than